-Program professional courses are divided into professional didactic courses and Supervised Experiential Learning courses.
+Program courses are divided into professional didactic courses and Supervised Experiential Learning courses.
 Please refer to the sample program plan in Appendix B.

-Professional didactic curriculum covers subjects including medical nutrition therapy, nutrition communication and education, public health nutrition, nutrition research, leadership and management, nutrition counseling, sustainable nutrition practices, healthcare administration, grant writing and fundraising, preceptor recruitment, and cultural and ethical care.
-Experiential learning hours in didactic courses (also known as alternate experience hours) will be embedded in the form of simulations, mock counseling sessions, role playing, creation of authentic materials and projects, and self-assessment and reflective exercises.
+Professional didactic curriculum covers subjects including medical nutrition therapy, nutrition education and counseling, public health nutrition, nutrition research, leadership and management, cultural and ethical nutrition care and sustainability, healthcare policy and economics, grant writing and fundraising, and preceptor recruitment.
+Experiential learning hours in didactic courses (also known as alternate experience hours) are embedded in the form of digital simulations, mock counseling sessions, role playing, creation of authentic materials and projects, and self-assessment and reflective exercises.
 Details about learning activities, the minimum hours for each activity, and the related competencies are available on course syllabi.

 All mention of Supervised Experiential Learning courses where students obtain hours in the professional work setting include: FCS 6241: Supervised Experiential Learning in Leadership and Management, FCS 6330: Supervised Experiential Learning in Clinical Nutrition I, FCS 6331: Supervised Experiential Learning in Clinical Nutrition II, FCS 6201: Supervised Experiential Learning in Community and Public Health Nutrition, and FCS 6930: Individualized Supervised Experiential Learning in Nutrition and Dietetics.
-Several of these supervised experiential learning courses are aligned with corequisite didactic courses and concepts introduced in the didactic courses will be reinforced and expanded upon in the supervised experiential learning courses.
+Several of these supervised experiential learning courses are aligned with corequisite didactic courses and concepts introduced in the didactic courses are reinforced and expanded upon in the supervised experiential learning courses.
 This also facilitates the integration of didactic coursework within supervised experiential learning.

-Semester Corequisite Didactic Courses Supervised Experiential Learning Courses Fall Year 1 FCS 6240: Professional Leadership & Management in Dietetics Practice FCS 6360: Sustainable Practices in the Field of Nutrition FCS 6241: Supervised Experiential Learning in Leadership and Management Spring Year 1 FCS 6450: Medical Nutrition Therapy II FCS 6300: Nutrition Communication and Education FCS 6320: Nutrition Counseling FCS 6330: Supervised Experiential Learning in Clinical Nutrition I Fall Year 2 FCS 6200: Community and Public Health Nutrition FCS 6201: Supervised Experiential Learning in Community and Public Health Nutrition
+Semester Corequisite Didactic Courses Supervised Experiential Learning Courses Fall Year 1 FCS 6240: Professional Leadership and Management in Dietetics Practice FCS 6340: Cultural and Ethical Nutrition Care and Sustainability FCS 6241: Supervised Experiential Learning in Leadership and Management Spring Year 1 FCS 6450: Medical Nutrition Therapy II FCS 6300: Nutrition Education and Counseling FCS 6330: Supervised Experiential Learning in Clinical Nutrition I Fall Year 2 FCS 6200: Community and Public Health Nutrition FCS 6201: Supervised Experiential Learning in Community and Public Health Nutrition

-Students will gain experience applying theoretical knowledge and skills to real-life practice in a variety of settings and practice areas.
+Students gain experience applying theoretical knowledge and skills to real-life practice in a variety of settings and practice areas.
 From clinical to food service, students will work with preceptors at Supervised Experiential Learning sites in efforts to achieve professional competency in the field of nutrition and dietetics.

-Supervised Experiential Learning rotations will be remote (wherever the student is located) and students will be responsible for locating sites and preceptors under the guidance of the program.
+Supervised Experiential Learning rotations are remote (wherever the student is located) and students are responsible for locating sites and preceptors under the guidance of the program.
 At this time, rotations must be completed in the United States.
-Prior to starting in the Fall, new students will take FCS 6260: Preceptor Recruitment and Stewardship and will learn the characteristics, skills, and roles of a preceptor.
-Students will examine the ways in which they can and will learn from preceptors throughout the program.
-Networking, communication, recruitment, and scheduling of preceptors and/or supervised experiential learning sites will be reviewed in this course.
+Students are not required to have rotation sites arranged prior to applying to the program.
+Prior to starting in the Fall, new students take FCS 6260: Preceptor Recruitment and Stewardship in which they learn the characteristics, skills, and roles of a preceptor.
+Students examine the ways in which they can and will learn from preceptors throughout the program.
+Networking, communication, recruitment, and scheduling of preceptors and/or supervised experiential learning sites are reviewed in this course.
 To receive credit for the course, students must earn a grade of "B" or higher on all assignments and receive a "B" or higher in the course.
-Failure to pass this course will delay student progression into the program.
+Failure to pass this course will delay student progression in the program.

 For students located in the areas surrounding Harding University and in areas where the faculty have connections, potential preceptors and sites have been identified.
 Students are not required to choose these preceptors or sites.
-However, the number of local students accepted into the program may be limited based on local preceptor and site availability and at the discretion of the program director.

 Please refer to "Supervised Experiential Learning Requirements and Expectations" for more information (pg.
-30)
+29)